El Mesías

-Gilbert Cosme Ramírez (born May 25, 1972) is a Puerto Rican professional wrestler, better known by his ring names El Mesías, Mil Muertes, Ricky Banderas and King Muertes.
-He began his career in the International Wrestling Association based in Puerto Rico.
-While performing in the company, he won the IWA World Heavyweight Championship on five instances and held minor championships on fifteen separate occasions, before leaving the company in 2006.
-On March 12, 2006, he debuted in Lucha Libre AAA Worldwide (AAA), a promotion based in Mexico, as a character named Muerte Cibernetica and was involved in an angle where this character was "killed".
-In November 2006, Cosme was involved in the tapings of the Wrestling Society X television series, where he was the second and last wrestler to win the WSX Championship.
+Gilbert Cosme Ramírez (born May 25, 1976), better known by his ring name El Mesías, is a Puerto Rican professional wrestler.
+He is signed to WWE and Lucha Libre AAA Worldwide (AAA).

+Cosme began his career in the International Wrestling Association (IWA) based in Puerto Rico, under the ring name Ricky Banderas.
+While performing in the company, he won the IWA World Heavyweight Championship five times and held minor championships on fifteen separate occasions, before leaving the company in 2006.
+On March 12, 2006, he debuted in Lucha Libre AAA Worldwide (AAA), a promotion based in Mexico, as a character named Muerte Cibernética and was involved in an angle where this character was "killed".
+In November 2006, Cosme was featured in the tapings of the Wrestling Society X television series, where he was the second and last wrestler to win the WSX Championship.

-Following a month of performing in the International Wrestling Association, Cosme returned to AAA in a special event presented by the company, this time under the ring name of El Mesías.
-In September 2007, the company organized a unification tournament where all of the champions and first contenders participated.
+Following a month of performing in the International Wrestling Association, Cosme returned to AAA in a special event, this time under the ring name of El Mesías.
+In September 2007, the company organized a unification tournament where all the champions and first contenders participated.
 Over the course of the tournament, he won the GPCW Super-X Monster Championship and IWC World Heavyweight Championship, and on the tournament's finale, he became the first wrestler to win the AAA Mega Championship.
-While working in Mexico, Cosme signed a contract with Total Nonstop Action Wrestling (TNA) where he debuted as Judas Mesias on September 13, 2007.
-In March 2008 his association with TNA came to an end and he focused most of his time on AAA.
-In 2010 Cosme debuted for Puerto Rican World Wrestling Council, where he won the Universal Heavyweight Championship.
+While working in Mexico, Cosme signed a contract with Total Nonstop Action Wrestling (TNA) where he debuted as Judas Mesias in September 2007.
+In March 2008, his association with TNA came to an end and he focused most of his time on AAA.
+In 2010, Cosme debuted for Puerto Rican World Wrestling Council, where he won the Universal Heavyweight Championship.
 He also wrestled in Lucha Underground under the ring name Mil Muertes.
+He reprised the role in Major League Wrestling (MLW), as King Muertes.

 Outside of his work within these promotions, Cosme has represented Puerto Rico as a member of Team Rest of the World in the 2015 Lucha Libre World Cup and as the captain of Team International in the 2013 World Cup of Wrestling.